Why does the sewing machine no longer make stitches?

 Diagnosis and resolution of irregular stitch problems

-Sewing machine no longer stitches
+Sewing machine no longer makes stitches

-Perform these checks or adopt these good habits before using your machine:
+Carry out these checks or adopt these good habits before using your machine:

 If your sewing machine is acting up, you can rent a high-performance machine from our online store.